This product is available in a size of 15 cubic inches.

 About Dog Memorials

 After your beloved companion has passed away, a dog memorial can be a beautiful way to honor his or her memory.
-Dog memorials can take any shape that you'd prefer, but many people choose a dog urn, a piece of cremation jewelry, or a garden stone as a way to remember their pet.
-There are many memorials available that are specific for dogs, including those in the shape of a dog bone, those that feature paw prints, and ones with images of dogs.
+Personalized dog memorials can take any shape that you'd prefer, but many people choose a dog urn, a piece of cremation jewelry, or a garden stone as a way to remember their pet.
+There are many pet memorials available that are specific for dogs, including those in the shape of a dog bone, those that feature paw prints, and ones with images of dogs.

-When choosing a dog memorial, there are a number of factors that you'll want to consider.
-Each of these can help you determine what type of memorial you're looking for or whether you might want a combination of items to honor your pet.
+When choosing a personalized dog memorial, there are a number of factors that you'll want to consider.
+Each of these can help you determine what type of dog memorial you're looking for or whether you might want a combination of items to honor your pet.

 - Are you going to (or have you already) cremate or bury your dog?

 - Do you want a memorial that holds some or all of your dog's remains?